ggunti/react-native-amazing-cropper/README.md

     return (
       <AmazingCropper
         // Use your custom footer component
-        // Do NOT pass onDone, onRotate and onCancel to the footer component, the Cropper will do it for you footerComponent={<CustomCropperFooter />}
+        // Do NOT pass onDone, onRotate, onCancel and isLoading to the footer component, the Cropper will do it for you footerComponent={<CustomCropperFooter />}
         onDone={this.onDone}
         onError={this.onError}